Estate (land)

-An estate is a large parcel of land under single ownership, which would historically generate income for its owner.
+An estate is a large parcel of land under single ownership, which generates income for its owner.

-British context
+British and Irish context

-In the UK, historically an estate comprises the houses, outbuildings, supporting farmland, and woods that surround the gardens and grounds of a very large property, such as a country house, mansion, palace or castle.
+In the United Kingdom, historically an estate comprises the houses, outbuildings, supporting farmland, tenanted buildings, and natural resources (such as woodland) that surround the gardens and grounds of a very large property, such as a country house, mansion, palace or castle.
 It is the modern term for a manor, but lacks a manor's now-abolished jurisdiction.

+The same concept is apparent in Australia, though the word homestead is used more commonly, with "estate" typically being used for larger, historic properties.

+Country house estate

 The "estate" formed an economic system where the profits from its produce and rents (of housing or agricultural land) sustained the main household, formerly known as the manor house.
 Thus, "the estate" may refer to all other cottages and villages in the same ownership as the mansion itself, covering more than one former manor.
 Examples of such great estates are Woburn Abbey in Bedfordshire, England, and Blenheim Palace, in Oxfordshire, England, built to replace the former manor house of Woodstock.
-In a more urban context are the "Great Estates" in Central London such as the Grosvenor and Portman, which continue to generate significant income through rent.

 Before the 1870s, these estates often encompassed several thousand acres, generally consisting of several farms let to tenants; the great house was supplied with food from its own home farm (for meat and dairy) and a kitchen garden (for fruit and vegetables).
+A dower house may have been present on the estate to allow the widow of the former owner her own accommodation and household when moved out of the primary house on the estate.

-However the agricultural depression from the 1870s onwards and the decline of servants meant that the large rural estates declined in social and economic significance, and many of the country houses were destroyed.
+The agricultural depression from the 1870s onwards and the decline of servants meant that the large rural estates declined in social and economic significance, and many of the country houses were destroyed, or land was parcelled off to be sold.

+In Ireland, much of the land conquered from the Gaelic Irish kings in the Norman conquest (12th century), Tudor conquest (16th century) and Cromwellian conquest (17th century) was turned into estates for British settlers and planters, as well as some loyal Irish lords.
+The Anglo-Irish big house was at the centre of about 4,000 Irish estates in 1800.
+These estates were broken up in the Irish Land Acts of the late 19th century which transferred most of their land to tenant ownership.
+Many of the big houses were also destroyed in the Irish War of Independence and Civil War (1919–23).
+Many of the old estates and surviving houses are tourist attractions.
+Curraghmore Estate is one of few surviving large estates, comprising 2500 acre in County Waterford belonging to the de la Poer Beresford family.

+The great estates

+An urban example of the use of the term estate is presented by the "great estates" in Central London such as the Grosvenor and Portman, which continue to generate significant income through rent.

+Sometimes London streets are named after the rural estates of aristocratic landowners, such as in the case of Wimpole Street.